Timendus/meshbot/README.md

 clients will be missing messages and things will appear to be very broken.
 So disconnect your mobile app and don't make any connections to it.

+Add a 🤖 emoji to your node name to make it clear to other users that your node is a bot.

 Serial isn't supported yet, but shouldn't be too hard to add.
 Same for Bluetooth, although I wouldn't know why you would want that 🙂